mstrum/robinhood-python/README.md

 *Warning* This module is in heavy, early development and will completely change underneath you if you try to rely on it.

 ## scripts
+* ./login.py
+  * Asks for your Robinhood username/password and caches an auth token in .creds
+* ./logout.py
+  * Calls logout against your stored auth token and deletes it locally
 * ./quote.py AMZN
   * Returns the latest quote for the given symbol along with auxilary info